openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

     frontend_status: Done

 An *array creation expression* creates new objects that are instances of arrays.
-The *array literal* expression is used to create an array instance and provide some initial values (see :ref:`Array Literal`).
+The *array literal* expression is used to create an array instance, and to provide some initial values (see :ref:`Array Literal`).

 .. code-block:: typescript